-The World Foundation for Children (WFC), the mother organization of the Volunteer Farms, was granted Public Charity status as a 501 (c) (3) by the Internal Revenue Service effective March 11, 2004, thus making contributions tax deductible.
-Employer Identification Number iS 20-1007533.
-OUR GOALS: The goal of the Volunteer Farms is to increase the availability of nutritious foods to the food insecure residing in the Shenandoah Valley, Northern and Central Piedmont, and Northern Virginia.
-CROPS: Crops include beans, cabbage, cucumbers, onions, peppers, potatoes, summer/winter squash, tomatoes, turnips, watermelon, and cantaloupe.
-Last spring, we planted fruit trees and berries, which should yield crops in the next two to three years.Read More
+The World Foundation for Children (WFC), the mother organization of the Volunteer Farms, was granted Public Charity status as a 501 (c) (3) in 2004.
+The goal of the Volunteer Farms is to increase the availability of nutritious foods to the food insecure residing in the Shenandoah Valley, Northern and Central Piedmont, and Northern Virginia.
+Some of the produce that we grow and donate include: squash, apples, cabbage, watermelon, beans, beets & potatoes.Read More

 Pick out the days you want to work from

 the calendar on the volunteer page and send an e-mail message to Coordinator@VolunteerFarm.org

 Your questions or comments.